ajmyyra/domainsocket/README.md

 Simple websocket server to make domain lookups.
 Punycode domains (domains with äöü, asian characters etc) are also supported.

-Lookup is first done using C-Ares, and only if no result is found (domain might be available), a more expensive whois request is made to find out the truth.
+Lookup is first done using C-Ares DNS library, and only if no result is found (domain might be available), a more expensive whois request is made to find out the truth.

+Results can be saved into Memcached, so they don't need to be constantly re-fetched.

 ## Running the server